Pierre-Cédric Labrie

-Pierre-Cédric "Nacho" Labrie (born June 12, 1986) is a Canadian professional ice hockey left winger who is currently playing with the Syracuse Crunch in the American Hockey League (AHL) while under contract with the Tampa Bay Lightning in the National Hockey League (NHL).
+Pierre-Cédric "Nacho" Labrie (born June 12, 1986) is a Canadian professional ice hockey left winger currently playing for the Jonquière Marquis of the LNAH.

 Playing career

 Juniors and early life

 As a youth, Labrie played in the 2000 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Baie-Comeau.

 Labrie left hockey at the age of 17 when he was cut from the Quebec Remparts of the Quebec Major Junior Hockey League.
 He worked the night shift at a convenience store and worked at a restaurant as a chef's assistant.
 Labrie found it within himself to restart his hockey career completely, first playing in a weekend rec league, then Junior A, Juniors, the AHL, and finally making it to the NHL.